dburow/GEOL590final/README.md

 # GEOL590final
 R code and data for GEOL 590 final project

-HTML file contains final report, knitted from R markdown file also in this repository.
+HTML file contains final report (dburow_finalproj.html), knitted from R markdown file (dburow_finalproj.rmd) also in this repository.

 The tif files are rasters representing red reflectance change in coastal NC following Hurricane Florence.